MONARCH EVENTS CODE OF CONDUCT

 Players who do not uphold the policies and procedures outlined in this document are subject to penalty up to and including permanent suspension.

-Although tournaments may be free or low cost, players are still expected to act with professionalism and respect for the tournament guidelines and rules.
+Players are expected to act with professionalism and respect for the tournament guidelines and rules.
 This applies especially to tardiness, outside assistance, and communication policy violation.
-Refer to the Magic: The Gathering Infraction Procedure Guide for more information about these penalties.
+Refer to the Magic Infraction Procedure Guide and the Multiplayer Supplemental Infraction Procedure Guide for more information about these penalties.

 We expect all our competitors to behave with sportsmanship at all times.
 This includes, but is not limited to, graciousness in both winning and losing, respect for their opponents, and behaving in a fair, kind, and reasonable manner.
 Spite plays, kingmaking, and intentionally losing or “throwing” are examples of unsportsmanlike behavior and may be subject to penalty or suspension.

 Players are expected to have a general understanding of how to operate the system(s) that they are using to play in the tournament.
-This includes, but is not limited to: properly reporting match results, finding their game, or using Cockatrice or Discord.
+This includes, but is not limited to: properly reporting match results, finding their game, or using tournament software.
 Failure to do so may result in an infraction.
-We do not want to hand out infractions.
 Tournament officials may exercise their discretion in assisting players with solving their technical issues, but are in no way required to do so.

 Created, edited and maintained by: